-In Hong Kong, public grief over Queen doubles as dissent
+In Hong Kong, public grief over queen doubles as dissent

 At the same time, public figures in Hong Kong are being scrutinized over their response to the queen’s passing, and drawing criticism if they are viewed as too admiring of her reign or British rule in general.

-Commenters on mainland Chinese social media sites have blasted veteran actor Lau Kar-ying, for posting a selfie outside the British Consulate on Instagram with a caption including the line, “Hong Kong was a blessed land under her reign.”
+Commenters on mainland Chinese social media sites have blasted veteran actor Law Kar-ying for posting a selfie outside the British Consulate on Instagram with a caption including the line, “Hong Kong was a blessed land under her reign.”

 “I am Chinese and I will forever love my motherland.
-I’m sorry,” Lau said.
+I’m sorry,” Law said.

 Not all Hong Kongers are sentimental about British rule.
 Some resent London’s decision not to grant them full British citizenship, instead giving them British National Overseas passports before the handover, which do not guarantee a right to live in the U.K.